 \section{introduction}

-Throughout this paper, $R$ is a commutative Noetherian ring, $\fa$ is a proper ideal of $R$ and $M$ is an $R$-module.
+Throughout this paper, $R$ is a commutative Noetherian ring, $\fa$ is an ideal of $R$ and $M$ is an $R$-module.
 From section 3, we assume that $R$ is local with maximal ideal $\fm$.
-In this case, $\hat{R}$ denotes the $\fm$--adic completion of $R$ and $\E(R/\fm)$ denotes the injective hull of the residue field $R/\fm$.
-For each non-negative integer $i$, let $\H_{\fa}^{i}(M)$ denotes the $i$-th local cohomology module of $M$ with respect to $\fa$ (see \cite{MB} for its definition and basic results).
-Also, we use $\id_{R}(M)$, $\pd_{R}(M)$ and $\fd_{R}(M)$, respectively, to denote the usual injective, projective and flat dimensions of $M$ respectively.
+In this case, $\hat{R}$ denotes the $\fm$-adic completion of $R$ and $\E(R/\fm)$ denotes the injective hull of the residue field $R/\fm$.
+For each non-negative integer $i$, we use $\H_{\fa}^{i}(M)$ to denote the $i$-th local cohomology module of $M$ with respect to $\fa$ (see \cite{MB} for its definition and basic results).
+Also, we use $\id_{R}M$, $\pd_{R}M$ and $\fd_{R}M$, respectively, to denote the usual injective, projective and flat dimensions of $M$ respectively.
 The notions of Gorenstein injective, Gorenstein projective and Gorenstein flat, were introduced by Enochs and Jenda in \cite{EE}.
-Notice that, the classes of Gorenstein injective, Gorenstein projective and Gorenstein flat modules include, respectively the classes of injective, projective and flat modules.
-Recently, the authors proved, in \cite[Theorem 2.5]{MZ}, that if $M$ is a certain module over a local ring $R$, then $\id_{R}(M)$ and $\id_{R}(\H_{\fa}^{ {\h_{M}\fa}}(M))$ are simultaneously finite and the equality $\id_{R}(\H_{\fa}^{ {\h_{M}\fa}}(M))=\id_{R}( M)-\h_{M}\fa$ holds.
+Notice that, the classes of Gorenstein injective, Gorenstein projective and Gorenstein flat modules include, respectively, the classes of injective, projective and flat modules.
+Recently, the authors proved, in \cite[Theorem 2.5]{MZ}, that if $M$ is a certain module over a local ring $R$, then $\id_{R}M$ and $\id_{R}\H_{\fa}^{ {\h_{M}\fa}}(M)$ are simultaneously finite and the equality $\id_{R}\H_{\fa}^{ {\h_{M}\fa}}(M)=\id_{R}M-\h_{M}\fa$ holds.
 Also, a counterpart of this result was established in Gorenstein homological algebra.
-Indeed, under the additional assumption that $R$ has a dualizing complex, it was proved that $\Gid_{R}M<\infty$ implies $\Gid_{R}\H_{\fa}^n(M)<\infty$ and that the converse holds whenever both $R$ and $M$ are Cohen-Macaulay.
-As an application of this result, it was shown that the equality $\Gid_{R}\H_{\fm}^n(M)=\Gid_{R}M-n$ holds, whenever $M$ is a Cohen-Macaulay module over the Cohen-Macaulay local ring $(R,\fm)$ and $\dim M=n$.
+Indeed, it was proved that if $R$ has a dualizing complex and $\Gid_{R}M<\infty$, then the equality $\Gid_{R}\H_{\fa}^{ {\h_{M}\fa}}(M)=\Gid_{R}M-\h_{M}\fa$ holds.

-The principal aim of this paper is to study, in like manner, the projective (resp.
-Gorenstein projective) dimension of certain $R$-modules in terms of flat (resp.
-Gorenstein flat) dimension of its local cohomology modules.
+The principal aim of this paper is to study, in like manner, the flat (resp.
+Gorenstein flat) dimension of certain $R$-modules in terms of flat (resp.
+Gorenstein flat) dimension of their local cohomology modules.